Open-faced canned sardine sandwich is an easy, healthy Mediterranean lunch!

 - quick and easy

 - healthy and hearty

 I keep trying to add more vegetables to my meals.
 Baby spinach and cucumber to the rescue!
-Sardines are a good source of protein and healthy omega-3 fats.
+Canned sardines are a good source of protein and healthy omega-3 fats.
 Nutrition recommendations are that we eat fish twice a week.
-Sardines are a convenient way to help meet that goal in just a few minutes.
+Shelf-stable sardines are a convenient way to help meet that goal in just a few minutes.